Oil prices head for worst weekly loss in over a decade

 "The scale of the oil price crash would have economists and analysts revaluating their forecast for growth, and even increase the urgency among central bankers to cut interest rates," said Phillip Futures in a note.

-Emergency measures by central banks Thursday failed to douse concerns about the economic toll from the outbreak, and markets suffered their worst day for decades.
+Emergency measures by central banks on Thursday, March 12, failed to douse concerns about the economic toll from the outbreak, and markets suffered their worst day for decades.

-Analysts said oil prices were boosted after US air strikes against a pro-Iranian group in Iraq, a member of the oil-exporting cartel OPEC.
+Analysts said oil prices were boosted after US air strikes against a pro-Iranian group in Iraq, a member of the Organization of the Petroleum Exporting Countries (OPEC).

 The price war started after Saudi Arabia and other OPEC members pushed for an output cut to combat the impact of the virus outbreak.